-Wear long pants and socks when walking through the woods that may contain poison oak.
-If you think your child has contact with poison oak, wash the exposed areas of skin with any available soap several times.
-Do this as soon as possible, because after 1 hour it is of little value in preventing the absorption of the oil.
-Teach your child to recognize these plants and avoid all plants with three leaves in a group.
+PREVENTION.
+Learn to recognize these plants.
+Otherwise, avoid all plants with three leaves in a group.
+Wear long pants and socks when walking through woods that may contain poison oak.
+If you think your child has had contact with poison oak, wash the exposed areas of skin with any available soap several times.
+Do this as soon as possible.
+After one hour it is of little value in preventing absorption of the oil.

 Chickenpox Vaccine (Varicella) http://www.immunize.org/vis/varicella.pdf

 Hepatitis A http://www.immunize.org/vis/hepatitis_a.pdf